-Our workshop on Human Progress and Flourishing invites internationally-renowned scholars from universities across the country to present research and engage in discussion with the NDSU community.
+Our workshop on Human Progress and Flourishing invites internationally-renowned scholars and speakers from across the country to present research and engage in discussion with the NDSU community.
 The series focuses on solutions and policies that contribute to opportunity, innovation, and individual and societal flourishing.
-This year, we are pairing each visiting scholar's presentation with a seminar by faculty from the Challey Institute.

 All are invited to attend these free presentations and participate in a lively discussion.
 Seminars will be held every other Friday from 10 a.m. to 11 a.m.
 Central.
 Attendees are encouraged to join us in-person in the Beckwith Recital Hall or virtually on Zoom.
 Light food and refreshments will be provided after each seminar in the Challey School of Music Atrium.

 Students of any major, undergraduate or graduate, can register for the 1-credit course BUSN 491/690.
 To join the class, email Tayt Rinehardt at firstname.lastname@example.org

 *You do not need to enroll in the course to attend the speaker presentations.
 Everyone is welcome.

 Guests are encouraged to park in the T2 lot.
 You can receive a parking validation code at our event check-in table, please let us know if you need one.

 Topic: American Student Attitudes Toward Viewpoint Diversity, Human Progress, and Economic Systems